pezhmantp/online-clothing-store/README.md

 # Clothing Store Application

 # Introduction:
 This a clothing store application.
-User can manage the products and search the products based on search filters.
+User can manage the products and search the products and filter the retrieved result.

 # Technologies:
 Back-end: Spring boot, Java, Mysql, Keycloak